Table of Contents

 Job Description is a document that reports what a job entails and requires from the person who performs the said task.
 It is an essential tool for both the organization and the applicant.

-To write a good Job Description, employers have to understand (their) business goals or what they are trying to achieve by hiring someone new in the team.
-After this, employers have to identify the competencies needed for attaining those goals and also decide on what kind of skills, experiences, and personal qualities should be possessed by the ideal candidate for them to hire.
+To write a good Job Description, employers must understand (their) business goals or what they are trying to achieve by hiring someone new in the team.
+After this, employers must identify the competencies needed for attaining those goals and decide what skills, experiences, and personal qualities should be possessed by the ideal candidate for them to hire.

 A job description is an official, written statement of the duties, responsibilities, and requirements of a particular job.
-It usually includes:
+Writing a job description usually includes:

 Job title: The official name of the job.